marcomarino123/magnopy/docs/source/user-guide/methods/quantum-hamiltonian/index.rst

 The quantum Heisenberg Hamiltonian looks exactly the same as its classical counterpart, where all the classical spin vectors are replaced by quantum spins.
-We therefore repeat the same kind of rotations, hence bringing the quantum spin vectors to a local collinear reference frame:

 .. include:: ../repeated-formulas/hamiltonian-main-from-ferro-any-quantum.inc

-The Hamiltonian can be rewritten as follows
+The Hamiltonian can be rewritten as follows (as it was done :ref:`here <user-guide_methods_energy-classic>` for the classical Hamiltonian)

 .. math::
   {\cal H}